kubernetes/website/docs/tasks/administer-cluster/cilium-network-policy.md

 There are two main components to be aware of:

 - One `cilium` Pod runs on each node in your cluster and enforces network policy on the traffic to/from Pods on that node using Linux BPF.
 - For production deployments, Cilium should leverage the key-value store cluster (e.g., etcd) used by Kubernetes, which typically runs on the Kubernetes master nodes.
-The [Cilium Administrator Guide](http://cilium.readthedocs.io/en/latest/admin/) includes an example DaemonSet which can be customized to point to this key-value store cluster.
-The simple ''all-in-one'' DaemonSet for minikube requires no such configuration because it automatically deploys a `cilium-consul` Pod to provide a key-value store.
+The [Cilium Administrator Guide](https://cilium.readthedocs.io/en/latest/install/#kubernetes-installation-guide) includes an example DaemonSet which can be customized to point to this key-value store cluster.
+The simple ''all-in-one'' DaemonSet for minikube requires no such configuration because it automatically connects to the minikube's etcd instance.

 {% endcapture %}